 As a sex-positive person myself, I’m happy to see online dating continue to expand.
 In the case of Quiver, it’s all about creating a safe space to explore those fantasies.
 Mostly focused on swingers, it’s an “anything goes” kind of site — within the confines of the law, of course.

 Clearly, I’m a fan of this type of website but what we’re really doing here is talking about my experience on Quiver.
 Before I get into the details, let’s take a look at the process I use for all my dating app reviews.

 Before getting into the finer details, let’s start with an overview of the fundamentals that make a quality site.
-We’re also going to compare it against one of the biggest names in hookup dating sites in general, Adult Friend Finder.
+We’re also going to compare it against one of the biggest names in hookup dating sites in general, AFF.

 With almost 105 million members and counting, they certainly make a strong point of comparison.
 One of the earlier brands in the world of online dating, they’ve grown a massive, active user base and tweaked their user experience over the years.

 So, how does Quiver.us stack up?